 This particular balm was designed to help with headache relief and neck and shoulder tension.
 I personally get tension built up very fast in my neck and shoulders, which causes headaches.
-If the tension is really bad, you can layer oils on top of the balm as well.

 If you don’t want to make your own, you can buy a pre-made headache balm on Amazon.

 This recipe makes more than one container or balm, so depending on the size you get, you can make extras to give away, or to keep for backup.
 I use smaller containers so that I can keep them in my purse or give them to people easily.

 If you don’t have all of the supplies on hand to make this natural remedy for headaches, you can also purchase a pre-made headache balm.

 - Small containers with lids – at least 6 unless they are over an ounce each

 - Fill the bottom half of your double boiler with water and set it over medium-high heat.
 Add the top half of your double boiler and put your beeswax in the pan.
 It takes a few minutes to start to melt.
 Once you hear the water getting close to boiling, turn it down to low.
 The last thing you want is for the wax to burn, so just keep an eye on it once you notice it’s beginning to melt down, because it does go much faster at that point.

 - While the wax is melting, go ahead and line up your containers so they are ready once it’s all melted.
 I used 9 containers in total and they were around half an ounce each.

 - Once your wax is melted and clear in color, measure out your coconut oil and sweet almond oil and add it to the pan, stirring to combine.